 With the PGA Tour deciding to offer a one-and-done fantasy golf platform, as well the increasing number of private one-and-done leagues, we here at Golf News Net will offer weekly one-and-done fantasy golf picks separate from our weekly fantasy golf rankings and picks.

-We began with the 2020 Safeway Open, continue at the 2021 British Open Championship this week and will continue through to the Tour Championship in Atlanta in September 2021, keeping track of our picks all along the way.
+We began with the 2020 Safeway Open, continue at the 2021 3M Open this week and will continue through to the Tour Championship in Atlanta in September 2021, keeping track of our picks all along the way.

 Before we begin, if you're not familiar with game, read this primer on the one-and-done fantasy golf format, and welcome to the game.
 It really is as easy as it sounds, but you have to take a long-term view of the season to figure out how best to use players.